bagder/docs/ftp-vs-http.md

 (RFC3659) have addressed this with new commands like MLSD, but they are not widely implemented or supported by neither servers nor clients.

-Directory listings over HTTP are usually done either by serving HTLM showing the dir contents or by the use of WebDAV which is an additional protocol run "over" or in addition to HTTP.
+Directory listings over HTTP are usually done either by serving HTML showing the dir contents or by the use of WebDAV which is an additional protocol run "over" or in addition to HTTP.